T B I L I S I

 Tbilisi’s culinary scene reflects Georgia’s role as a crossroads of cultures.
 The country’s ancient winemaking tradition—the oldest in the world, dating back 8,000 years—infuses local life, with cozy wine bars serving amber wines made traditionally.

-Food here is both comforting and complex.
+Food here is deeply comforting and occasionally surprisingly complex.
 Indulge in khachapuri (cheese-filled bread), khinkali (juicy dumplings), and lobio (spiced bean stew), all best enjoyed at a local restaurant where hospitality feels like a birthright.

 Contemporary Tbilisi also has a lot to offer: upscale dining spots reinterpret Georgian flavors, while the Dry Bridge flea market, Fabrika (a Soviet sewing factory turned cultural hub), and the odd wine-fueled evening in the Vera district all form part of the picture.